MessagePack-CSharp/MessagePack-CSharp/README.md

 Build
 ---
-Open `MessagePack.sln` on Visual Studio 2017. `T4Templates` project is dummy project so unload-project.
+Open `MessagePack.sln` on Visual Studio 2017.

 Unity Project is using symbolic link.
 At first, run `make_unity_symlink.bat` so linked under Unity project.
 You can open `src\MessagePack.UnityClient` on Unity Editor.